5 Basic SEO steps to start your website

 Videos are another content type that can slow down your website if not handled correctly.
 Videos loaded onto third party sites such as YouTube, Vimeo, or Wistia will perform better than videos directly uploaded to your website.

 There are other technical aspects of your website that also need to be optimised to assure your site loads fast.
-You can do a speed test here to check that your site is loading preferably in less than two seconds.
-If your website is slow the next place to look would be your hosting to find out if they can optimise your site for speed.
+You can do a speed test here to check that your site is loading, preferably in less than three seconds.
+If your website is slow, the next place to look would be your hosting to find out if they can optimise your site for speed.

 3. Titles Tags & Meta Descriptions

 Titles are the first thing you see when you search on a Search Engine such as Google.
 They also appear on the top tab of your browser when you open a new page.
 The Title tag is one of the most important of the basic SEO steps.
 It is crucial that the title includes your keywords and that the description below compliments this with similar keywords.
 Make sure your Title Tags and Meta Descriptions are all unique for each page.
 A Title should have fewer than 60 characters.
 In comparison, a Meta Description should be fewer than 160 characters to ensure they are not cut-off (truncated) at the end.

 The primary purpose of a Meta description is to be descriptive and engaging to entice the reader to click through to your page.
 Once they click through to your site, they should also find that the description matches the content on your webpage.